 - Launch a temporary European minimum income scheme in order to protect all types of workers, self-employed and small businesses, including in particular workers and self-employed in precarious forms of work and low-income families.

-- A loan guarantee for first home owners to prevent a mortgage default, together with a specific scheme to protect tenants from eviction in case of an economic shock during the crisis.
+- A loan guarantee for first home owners to prevent a mortgage default, together with a specific scheme to protect tenants from eviction due to the economic shock of the crisis.

 - Ensure continuous supply and distribution of essential goods and vital medical and protective equipment within the Single Market.